 Bryan: Through the process.

 Jen: And getting it in the right hands.
 I just want to touch back on that, the collaborative team that you were talking about earlier.
-The importance of that, and the importance of not having one individual look at something, as they may be an expert in violence prevention, but there’s always different perspectives that come into play and always different parts in play here.
+The importance of that, and the importance of not having one individual look at something, as they may be an expert in violence prevention, but there are always different perspectives that come into play and always different parts in play here.

-So, just making sure that it’s not a one person looking at it and making that determining factor is really important.
+So, just making sure that it’s not a one-person looking at it and making that determining factor is really important.

 Bryan: Totally agree.
 And I think the biggest thing out of all of this is that in these situations in educational institutions, is we can’t just write this off as, “Hey, it’s a teenager and they’re going through the same kind of teenage angst that we all went through.”
 All of these threats have to be evaluated, as you said, through the collaborative process, where you’re getting these differences of opinion and you’re looking at this from these different disciplines and an understanding of what that means, and coming to a joint decision, hopefully, about the direction that you’re going to go.
 You need an effective school threat management process.

-We also think that there are threats that should be reported to law enforcement, and you need to work with law enforcement through those situations, when we talk a little bit about what mitigation plans that we’ve done in the past for organizations that are faced with threats.
+We also think that there are threats that should be reported to law enforcement, and you need to work with law enforcement through those situations when we talk a little bit about what mitigation plans that we’ve done in the past for organizations that are faced with threats.

 Jen: Yeah.
 Sometimes the people that we’ve worked with have had a hard time understanding the need to reach out for law enforcement, and they don’t feel that it’s reached a certain level to where they need to reach out to law enforcement.
 But the thing is, law enforcement is there to help, so even if the situation does not escalate to that point, it’s not a bad thing to reach out to your local law enforcement partners and help you conduct training.
 They will do that.
 They will help to identify threats as well.
-They will help to provide recommendations around mitigation plans and securing the facilities, and in some cases, they also will provide additional resources as far as, maybe they’ll stay in the area longer, maybe they will do some drive-bys in their squad cars.
-And sometimes they will come onsite and walk the halls of your organization’s structure.
+They will help to provide recommendations around mitigation plans and securing the facilities, and in some cases, they also will provide additional resources as far as, maybe they’ll stay in the area longer, maybe they will do some drive-bys in their squad cars, and sometimes they will come onsite and walk the halls of your organization’s structure.

 So there’s a lot of resources out there, and law enforcement is one of them.